 Note that, while there are many similarities between Visual Basic and Visual Basic.
 NET, there are also some subtle differences.
-For information about the Visual Basic .NET language, see http://msdn.microsoft.com/vbasic/using/ define them as static functions. • Always compile a script before executing it.
-The VB.NET compiler is stronger than the old VBA compiler and it is able to find errors at an earlier stage. • The way Syniti DR numbers the columns of the record is not necessarily the same as the order of the source or target columns.
-For example, if some fields are not mapped, they are excluded from the RecordBefore or RecordAfter structure and so the columns are not numerically matching their ordinal number.
+For information about the Visual Basic .NET language, see http://msdn.microsoft.com/vbasic/using/

-- Use IsNothing in place of Visual Basic's IsNull - Always use parentheses for the arguments of a function, even if there are no arguments - Always use typed parameters.
-Define the return type of your functions. - In a global script, define all custom procedures (Subs and Functions) using the keyword 'Shared', in order to
+- Use IsNothing in place of Visual Basic's IsNull - · Always use parentheses for the arguments of a function, even if there are no arguments - Always use typed parameters.
+Define the return type of your functions.